markmoxon/elite-source-code-library/versions/demo/1-source-files/boot-files/README.md

 # Boot files for the BBC Micro Elite demo

-This folder contains the boot file from the original sources for the BBC Micro Elite demo on Ian Bell's personal website.
+This folder contains the boot file from the BBC Micro Elite demo disc.

-* [$.!BOOT.bin]($.!BOOT.bin) is the original boot file from the game disc
+* [$.!BOOT.bin]($.!BOOT.bin) is the original boot file from the demo disc

 ---